mubiyao/python-learner-guide/README.md

 `Download link for all platforms` ~ https://code.visualstudio.com/download

 - After clicking link, choose your platform and download vs code to your desktop.

-## Beginners steps to take.

-Take these steps after you have completed the instructions above.

-- Look at the coded projects very carefully and pay attention to the notes (which are written with '#').
-These introduce new functions and help you understand how to use them.
-- Try to rewrite the code to understand them.
-- Once you feel comfortable after coding for a while, try coding your own game or project.
--  You can also store any of your codes you work on in VS code in GitHub or on your computer as a file.